 - 1. Complete admission requirements to Galveston College as well as the Program admission criteria. - 2.
-Submit course syllabi for review, if requested by program coordinator. - 3.
-Agree to complete a disclosure of information form.
+Currently hold a cumulative GPA of 2.5 on transfer coursework - 3.
+Submit course syllabi for review, if requested by program coordinator. - 4.
+Agree to complete a disclosure of information form, including permission to question the previous program director.